moshthepitt/swiss_tournament/README.md

 This assumes the above "Requirements" are installed

+1. Install all the required Python libraries contained in requirements.txt
-1. Navigate to the project folder
+2. Navigate to the project folder
 2. Use psql to create a database table called "tournament"
 3. Use the psql command \i tournament.sql to import tournament.sql into psql.
 This should create all the tables needed
 4. In your command line, run python tournament_test.py to ascertain that everything works as it should